badenglass/nvim/README.md

+# neovim configuration

-# These are my personal settings for neovim.
-I'll add more to this file later
+these are my personal settings for neovim, please don't expect them to work on your machine

+please create an issue if you've got feedback or suggestions!